JeffreyUrban/homebrew-tui-delta/README.md

 # Homebrew Tap for tui-delta

-This is the official Homebrew tap for [tui-delta](https://github.com/JeffreyUrban/tui-delta), Wraps a TUI (terminal user interface) applicatvel content.
+This is the official Homebrew tap for [tui-delta](https://github.com/JeffreyUrban/tui-delta).

+Run a TUI application (AI assistant sessions, et al) with real-time delta processing for monitoring and logging.
+Supports Claude Code.

 ## Installation